Entities

 One important use of this feature is to derive functionality from the System module (for example, images from the Image entity and files from the FileDocument entity).

-For example, this property can be used in a situation where, you have a Student entity and a Professor entity, which have some generic properties.
-They both have a name, telephone number, and email address and can be a member of one or more courses.
+An example of generalization is a situation where you have entities, say a Student entity and a Professor entity, which both have some generic properties.
+In this case, they both have a name, telephone number, and email address and can be a member of one or more courses.
 Both entities are generalized in the Member entity.
 Conversely, this means that the Member entity is specialized in the Student and Professor entities.

 For more information, and a discussion on the relative merits of using generalization or associations, see Generalization vs 1-1 Associations.

-The image property can be used to associate the entity with an image.
-In the domain model this image is visualized in the right-top corner of the entity representation.
-The image is also visible in entity selection windows and in the Connector.
-For instance, when selecting an entity for a data view.
+The image property can be used to associate an image with the entity.
+In the domain model this image is shown in the top-left corner of the entity.
+The image is also shown in other places where entities are mentioned, such as the entity selection pop-up window when selecting an entity for a data view.

 Define whether instances of this entity can be stored in the database.
 For more information, see Persistability.